lmonica97/Keytsy/README.md

 ## Keytsy was built with:
 + Ruby on Rails -- Backend
 + PostgresQL -- database structure
-+ ReactJS -- Frontend
++ ReactJS, NodeJS, Redux -- Frontend
 + AWS -- For product images
-+ Redux -- Frontend

 ## Features
 + User Autherization -- Allows a User to create an account, sign in to an existing account, and sign out.